Maven Documents Template Builder add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.

 The table should look like this.

-All the repeaters you add to the document should have different names, so the data in the generated document is shown properly
+All the Repeaters you add to the document should have different names, so the data in the generated document is shown properly.

-The next part of the template is content related to the terms and conditions.
+The next part of the template is content related to terms and conditions.
 With the power of Microsoft Excel, you can edit the content.
 Using Template Builder's features, you will add a few placeholders to dynamically populate the account name and delivery period, for example.

 Again, the combination of Microsoft Excel edit features alongside Template Builder abilities helps you create the required template with all the data you need.